openstack/octavia/devstack/README.md

 where

-    <GITURL> is the URL of a octavia repository
+    <GITURL> is the URL of an octavia repository
     [GITREF] is an optional git ref (branch/ref/tag).
 The default is master.